 How do you ‘prove’ that you’ve been deserted?

-- Adultery can be used as the 'fact' or 'grounds for divorce' if one person in a marriage has sexual intercourse with someone of opposite sex.
-However, the one who has committed the adultery must agree to using this as the grounds for divorce.
+• Adultery can be used as the 'fact' or 'grounds for divorce' if one person in a marriage has sexual intercourse with someone of the opposite sex.
+However, the one who has committed adultery must agree to use this as the grounds for divorce.

 Do I need the other person’s permission to start the divorce process?